fieldse/custom-chrome-new-tab-page/README.md

 ## Installation

-1. Open `chrome://extensions` in your browswer, and click the Developer mode checkbox on the top right.
+1. Open `chrome://extensions` in your browser, and click the Developer mode checkbox on the top right.
 2. Click the "Load unpacked extension" button
 3. Navigate to your folder and click select